jadielucas/SM7901_pico/README.md

 1. Install Pico W drivers with [Zadig](https://zadig.akeo.ie/)
 2. Install [Visual Studio Code](https://code.visualstudio.com/Download)
-3. Install the Raspberry Pi Pico VS Code Extension
-4. There's no need to install other things, Pico extension do everything.
+3. Install the Raspberry Pi Pico VS Code Extension (There's no need to install other things, Pico extension do everything)
-5. Now you can clone this repo, install submodules and finally compile.
+4. Now you can clone this repo, install submodules and finally compile.

 See the oficial [documentation](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for more detailed steps.